eduardo-fd/eduardo-fd/README.md

 ## Hi there 👋

+My name is Eduardo, and I'm an economist interested in all things Python & Data Science!

+- 🔭 I’m currently working on earning my Microsoft PL-300 certification to become a Microsoft Certified Power BI Data Analyst.
+- 🌱 I recently built an end-to-end credit risk project (SBA loans), delivering a logistic regression PD model (AUC=0.865, KS=0.632) and an executive Power BI dashboard for decision-making that you can check it out [here](https://github.com/eduardo-fd/Small-Business-Credit-Risk).
+- 👯 I’m looking to collaborate on data analytics and visualization projects, and connect with people to share this journey.
+  - 💬 Feel free to connect with me on LinkedIn and reach out anytime!

 <!--
 **eduardo-fd/eduardo-fd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.